Pharmacist and Intern Pharmacist Vaccinators

 Initial training

-IMAC is commissioned by Te Whatu Ora to provide vaccinator training in Aotearoa.
+IMAC is commissioned by Health New Zealand - Te Whatu Ora to provide vaccinator training in Aotearoa.
 There are currently two education pathways to become a pharmacist/intern pharmacist vaccinator.

 New pharmacist/intern pharmacist vaccinator

-New vaccinators must complete one of the following IMAC Vaccinator Foundation Education Courses.
+New vaccinators must complete one of the following IMAC vaccinator foundation courses.
 Both are the same but are delivered differently.

 I am currently a provisional authorised pharmacist/provisional intern pharmacist vaccinator

-Provisional authorised vaccinators (who are pharmacists/intern pharmacists) can complete the vaccinator bridging course (VBC) to upskill and achieve full scope of practice as a pharmacist/intern pharmacist vaccinator and deliver the scope of vaccines available.
+Provisional authorised vaccinators (who are pharmacists/intern pharmacists) must complete the vaccinator foundation course) to upskill and achieve full scope of practice as a pharmacist/intern pharmacist vaccinator and deliver the scope of vaccines available.

 How do I maintain my current authorisation?

-Authorisation of a pharmacist/intern pharmacist vaccinator is valid for two years from the date of the VFC or VBC.
-To maintain status and continue to administer vaccinations as a pharmacist/intern pharmacist vaccinator, authorisation must be renewed two yearly.
+Authorisation of a pharmacist/intern pharmacist vaccinator is valid for two years from the date of the VFC.
+To maintain status and continue to administer vaccinations as a pharmacist/intern pharmacist vaccinator, authorisation must be renewed every two years.

-To renew vaccinator status, you must complete the pharmacist vaccinator update course and send notification through to the Pharmaceutical Society of New Zealand (PSNZ).
+To renew vaccinator status, you must complete the vaccinator update whole-of-life course and send notification through to the Pharmaceutical Society of New Zealand (PSNZ).

 Other requirements to support application are detailed in the Immunisation Handbook Appendix 4, table A4.1.3

-It is the pharmacist’s responsibility to know when the two-yearly date falls and must have met the requirements before this date.
+It is the pharmacist’s responsibility to know when the two-yearly date falls and to have met the requirements before this date.
 On completion of their vaccinator update course, pharmacists should advise PSNZ.

 What to do if my authorisation has expired?